dmiller/clojure-clr-next/_drafts/2025-02-14-symbolic-of-what.md

 Some of the specialized reader methods must go further and _interpret_ symbols that are encountered during their processing.
 One thinks of _interpretation_ typically as the domain of the evaluator/compiler, not the reader.
 But in the Clojure reader, it cannot be avoided.
 The Clojure(JVM) and ClojureCLR code for the reader makes this quite apparent;
-there are calls to methods defined over in the `Compiler` and `HostExpr` classes.
+there are calls to methods defined over in the classes defining the compiler.
 For ClojureCLR.Next, I wanted the reader to be defined before I got around to the compiler.
-In particular, because of F# circularity restrictions, I didn't want to have put the reader and at least the parser pass of the compiler into one massive file.
+In particular, because of F# circularity restrictions, I didn't want to have put the reader and (at least the parser pass of) the compiler into one massive file.
 I ended up duplicating the compiler methods used by the reader in the reader code itself.
 These duplicates could be simplified -- they don't have to deal with some compiler-specific issues such as local binding scopes.

 Where does symbol interpretation arise in the reader?
-Primarily in [syntax quote](https://clojure.org/reference/reader#syntax-quote)
+Primarily in [syntax quote](https://clojure.org/reference/reader#syntax-quote).

 > For Symbols, syntax-quote _resolves_ the symbol in the current context, yielding a fully-qualified symbol (i.e. namespace/name or fully.qualified.Classname).
 If a symbol is non-namespace-qualified and ends with '#', it is resolved to a generated symbol with the same name to which '_' and a unique id have been appended. e.g. x# will resolve to x_123.
 All references to that symbol within a syntax-quoted expression resolve to the same generated symbol.